Hooks, Skills & Subagents

-Glove ships three extension primitives: /hook directives that mutate agent state, /skill directives that inject context, and @mention subagents the main agent can route to via a built-in tool.
+Glove ships three extension primitives: /hook directives that mutate agent state, /skill directives that inject context, and subagent factories the main agent routes to via the auto-registered glove_invoke_subagent tool.

 Hooks and skills are parsed out of the user's text in processRequest and dispatched before the model sees the turn.
-Mentions, following Claude Code's subagent convention, are not parsed — the user's @name text reaches the model verbatim and acts as a routing signal that nudges the agent to call the auto-registered glove_invoke_subagent tool.
+Subagents are addressed by the model itself — the user's @name text reaches the model verbatim and acts as a routing signal that nudges the agent to call the dispatch tool with { name, prompt }.

 Builders that register no extensions see no behavioural change.

-/hookRuns a builder-defined handler with full access to agent internals.
-Can rewrite the user text or short-circuit the turn.Force compaction, swap model mid-conversation, cancel a turn, run a one-off side effect.
+/hookUser-side /name directive.
+Handler runs before the model with full AgentControls; can rewrite the text or short-circuit the turn.Force compaction, swap model mid-conversation, cancel a turn, run a one-off side effect.

 /hook and /skill only bind when the name matches a registered handler — paths like /usr/local/bin survive untouched. @mention tokens are never parsed by glove at all, so emails like a@b.com reach the model unchanged.